 Gitgit waterfall can be found not far from the main road, so it is more touristic and perhaps therefore the most popular in all of Bali.
-It is 35 meters high and has gained its polarity thanks to the environment in which it is surrounded.
+It is 35 meters high and has gained its popularity thanks to the environment in which it is surrounded.
 A high rocky trail, deciduous trees, noisy animals and naturally created swimming pools, all this awaits you if you decide to visit the waterfall.

 The most beautiful beaches of Bali

 The island of Bali is literally teeming with beautiful beaches and seaside resorts.
 In the south of the island there are some of the most beautiful beaches with big waves and in the north there is a remarkable underwater life.
 We will not only find long beaches with white sand, but since there are a lot of volcanoes, the beaches are volcanic, ie black.
-In combination with all the tones playing with green nature, it is a feast for the eyes.
+In combination with all the tones playing with green nature, it is a treat for the eyes.

 There are plenty of bars and restaurants right on the beach, with music playing until late in the morning.
 Along the entire length of the beach we find many surf schools and instructors who offer courses and lessons for both beginners and advanced surfers.

 Due to the fact that it is a fishing village, fishing boats are scattered all over the beach, which are decorated in all sorts of ways.
-In the surrounding restaurants and snacks we can taste the best fish in Bali.
+In the surrounding restaurants we can taste the best fish in Bali.

-Canggu is a seaside village located a few kilometers north of Kuta.
+Canggu is a seaside village located a few kilometers to north of Kuta.
 It is especially famous for Canggu Beach, which has become popular with surfers.
 Various surfing competitions are held here every year.
 Unlike most beaches, it has no white but dark sand.
-The beach has beautiful views of coconut plantations and rice fields.
+The beach has beautiful views of coconut plantations and paddy fields.